 Remember that Georgia may have very different deduction laws from the Federal Income Tax, so you may have to write a whole new list of deductions for your Georgia income tax return.

 |Download a .CSV file of the Georgia income tax brackets|

 - The Georgia tax brackets on this page were last updated from the Georgia Department of Revenue in November, 2012.
 Please contact us if any of our Georgia tax data is incorrect or out of date.

-- Georgia tax return forms are available from the TaxFormFinder.org or the Georgia Department of Revenue.
+- Georgia tax return forms are available on the Georgia tax forms page or the Georgia Department of Revenue.

 - Before the official 2015 Georgia income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Georgia tax tables are released.